Looking for the best homemade pancake recipe? Check out my post for the most delicious and easy homemade pancake recipe with a dairy free option.

-This homemade pancake recipe is dairy free, but you can always use real milk and butter!
+My best homemade pancakes are dairy free, but you can always use real milk and butter!

 Due to a bit of dairy intolerance, we try to use dairy free products in our home whenever we can.
 For milk, we switch between soy and almond, unsweetened and original.
 For butter, we love Earth Balance butter.
 There is nothing like an easy dairy free pancake made from scratch.

 As you can see from my ingredient photo, I have a mixture of organic/natural products.
 My syrup is a brand I’ve loved since I was little (that and Mrs. Buttersworth).
 However, all natural maple syrup would be tasty with pancakes made from scratch too!

 Note: The Organic Cane Sugar in the Raw is more grainy than your standard white sugar, but it is just as delicious.
 I prefer this brand over the regular because it is unbleached (and so is my flour).

 After mixing the ingredients together you will notice the pancake batter is THICK.
 That’s a good thing as the best homemade pancakes are thick and fluffy.
 My secret ingredient to sweet pancakes: vanilla extract.

 Look closely at the pancakes above for the tiny bubbles at the surface.
 Bubbles in your batter means the pancakes are ready to flip!

 - 1 1/2 cups flour all purpose